robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

 This targeted error handling of only `googlemaps.ServiceUnavailable` exceptions means that we get the best of both worlds - our program doesn't explode if Google Maps is briefly down, but we are also notified of genuine bugs in our code.

-However, since our Google Maps request still failed, we don't get the data that we wanted.
+Since our Google Maps request still failed, we'll miss out on collecting any data for this iteration.
 This is a shame.
-Let's see how we can use a technique called *automatic retries* to repeatedly run our query until it succeeds.
-We'll also use a further technique called *exponential backoffs* to perform these retries safely and carefully, without spamming Google and incurring their automated wrath.
+Let's therefore take a look at how we can use a technique called *automatic retries* to repeatedly run our query until it succeeds.
+Let's also study a further technique called *exponential backoffs* that allows us to perform these retries safely and carefully, without spamming Google and incurring their automated wrath.

-## Automatic retries and exponential backoffs
+### Automatic retries and exponential backoffs

-Our `get_commute_data` function for querying the Google Maps API starts like this:
+Michael's `get_commute_data` function for querying the Google Maps API starts like this:

 ```python
 def get_commute_data(origin, destination, api_key):